 All members of the Audit Business Line are required to comply with all the firm's policies and procedures, including continuing professional development (CPD).
-Our Learning and Development team are responsible for ensuring that relevant staff are on track to meet the firm's minimum CPD requirements for any specialist sectors as well as generally, reporting expected shortfalls to the Audit Compliance Partner.
+For the year to 31 May 2019, our Learning and Development team are were responsible for ensuring that relevant staff are on track to meet the firm's minimum CPD requirements for any specialist sectors as well as generally, reporting expected shortfalls to the Audit Compliance Partner.
+The Technical Department have subsequently taken on this responsibility.
 Staff are required to explain how any projected shortfall will be resolved.
 The Human Resources team oversee the firm's recruitment, appraisal and training processes to ensure that all staff are operating at the required level and are developing and maintaining the right skills for our clients.
 Our internal training ensures that all RIs meet the requirements of International Education Standard 8.